 The registrar will be happy to provide you with further copies.
 You may find extra copies useful, and you might like to have a copy of the full entry.
 These can be provided at the time of registration or at a later date.

-Registration of a birth, the short certified copy of the entry and the form for the doctor are free of charge.
+Registration of a birth and the short certified copy of the entry are free of charge.